 We traveled for one full year across Africa.
 Across empty beaches in Mozambique, dry deserts in Namibia, and the plains of the Serengeti.
-Dusty days in Masai Mara and Serengeti lead to the most spectacular sunsets as the sun kissed the earth and an explosion of color would burst into the sky.
+Dusty days in Masai Mara and Serengeti lead to the most spectacular sunsets as the sun-kissed the earth and an explosion of color would burst into the sky.

-It felt as if we saw the beginning and end of time everyday in the bush as the sun brought life to the earth.
+It felt as if we saw the beginning and end of time every day in the bush as the sun brought life to the earth.

-The miracle of life and the fight for survival plays out everyday in the heartlands of Africa.
+The miracle of life and the fight for survival plays out in the heartlands of Africa.
 We witnessed the birth of a baby zebra in Zambia and the death of many at the hands of predators who were themselves fighting for life.
 It is the greatest show on earth.

 There is nothing quite like Africa; however, there are many different places to stay while visiting the beautiful continent.
-We’ve narrowed down these best lodges, camps, and resorts in Africa hand selected and tested by the two of us.
+We’ve narrowed down these best lodges, camps, and resorts in Africa hand-selected and tested by the two of us.

 We are not magazine editors or travel agents.

 We are two real people with a passion for Africa and who have stayed overnight for at least two days in each of the properties listed.
 The accommodation ranges from classic safari tents to beach paradises and eco-friendly lodges.